awsdocs/aws-java-developer-guide/doc_source/examples-crypto-kms.rst

   :dedent: 8
   :language: java

-See the :sdk-examples-java-s3:`complete example <S3Encrypt.java>`.
+See the :sdk-examples-java-s3:`complete example <S3Encrypt.java>` on GitHub.

 .. _authenticated-encryption:

 Authenticated Encryption Mode
 =============================

-When :classname:`AuthenticatedEncryption` mode is used, an improved key wrapping algorithm is applied during encryption.
-When decrypting in this mode, the algorithm is able to verify the integrity of the decrypted object and throw an exception if the check fails.
+When you use :classname:`AuthenticatedEncryption` mode, an improved key wrapping algorithm is applied during encryption.
+When decrypting in this mode, the algorithm can verify the integrity of the decrypted object and throw an exception if the check fails.
-To get more details about how authenticated encryption works, see the :blog:`Amazon S3 Client-Side Authenticated Encryption <developer/amazon-s3-client-side-authenticated-encryption>` blog post.
+For more details about how authenticated encryption works, see the :blog:`Amazon S3 Client-Side Authenticated Encryption <developer/amazon-s3-client-side-authenticated-encryption>` blog post.

 .. note:: To use client-side authenticated encryption, you must include the latest
           `Bouncy Castle jar <https://www.bouncycastle.org/latest_releases.html>`_
-          in the classpath of your application.
+          file in the classpath of your application.

-To enable this mode, specify the :classname:`AuthenticatedEncryption` value in :method:`withCryptoConfiguration` method.
+To enable this mode, specify the :classname:`AuthenticatedEncryption` value in the :method:`withCryptoConfiguration` method.